 - social activity and engagement (especially with reviewers)

-Customers now view social recommendations and reviews as more authentic, expecting \\reviews to be a mirror of the actual customer experience that they would experience themselves.
+Customers now view social recommendations and reviews as more authentic, expecting reviews to mirror the actual customer experience they would experience themselves.
 This means that maintaining your business’s online reputation is gaining importance as each review is a perceived snippet of what your potential customer expects to experience.

 Online reputation management: the main sell

-According to Google, 9 out of 10 of local searches lead to action, with more than 50% leading to sales.
-If businesses have a good web presence, customers will go to them rather than the competitor.
-Once they’re in the store, 79% of customer use their smartphonesinside to look at reviews or compare prices and 74% of them end up making a purchase.
+According to Google, 9 out of 10 local searches lead to action, with more than 50% leading to sales.
+If businesses have a good web presence, customers will go to them rather than competitors.
+Once they’re in the store, 79% of customers use their smartphones inside to look at reviews or compare prices, and 74% of them end up making a purchase.
 Those numbers alone make the opportunity clear: online reputation management is essential for your business to get consumers in the door to make the sale.